I didn't get the job I went for. Who can offer words of wisdom to pick me up??

 What are the top 10 ten things you should never do at a job interview?

 Ever had a simple question pop in your head that defies common sense?
 Do you have random words of wisdom that you wish to share with others?
-Or have you heard someone else say/express something similar to...
+Or have you heard someone else say/express something similar to this?
+I have these sorts of things happen all the time, and I would like to...